agarwalvipin/open_cfa/docs/LOS/Fixed Income/Reading 65.md

 * **Key Loan Features:**
     * **Recourse vs. Non-Recourse:** In a **recourse loan**, the lender can go after the borrower's other assets if the sale of the foreclosed home doesn't cover the loan balance.
 In a **non-recourse loan**, the lender can only seize the house.
     * **Loan-to-Value (LTV) Ratio:** The percentage of the property's value that is loaned.
-A lower LTV means the homeowner has more equity and is less likely to default, 2820].
+A lower LTV means the homeowner has more equity and is less likely to default.
     * **Debt-to-Income (DTI) Ratio:** The borrower's total monthly debt payments as a percentage of their income.
-A lower DTI indicates a higher ability to repay, 2824].
+A lower DTI indicates a higher ability to repay.

 #### **Mortgage Pass-Through Securities**
 This is the simplest MBS structure.
 An investor buys a share in a pool of mortgages and receives a pro-rata share of all cash flows (interest and any principal prepayments).
 All investors in the pool share the prepayment risk equally.
 Two key metrics describe the pool: